saleh-noures/SpringBootCloudMicroservicesPlayGround/README.md

         - Passwords are encrypted in the database
         - Using Spring BCryptPasswordEncoder
  ## E- Feign Http Clint
-         - Feign is used for the internal communications between the Microservices FeignErrorDecoder
+         - Feign is used for the internal communications between the Microservices
          - Feign ErrorDecoder is used to handle the errors
  ## F- Resilience4j.
          Two modules are used in this project